Mark Kistler: Career

 He was inspired as a 15-year-old by Napoleon Hill's book "Think and Grow Rich."
 He wanted to follow his passion of teaching children to draw.
 He set a goal of teaching 1,000,000 children to draw by the age of 18.
 Stopping short at 400,000 on his 18th birthday re-set his goal to hit the million mark at 21 and continued teaching hundreds of kids at schools.
 In 1983 wanting to address the lack of drawing specific how-to-videos in art stores he began to approach video production companies to create a drawing program to make drawing accessible.
 One of the production companies he approached was already preparing to produce a children's painting program, upon learning about the opportunity Mark convinced the company to change their focus citing the lack of available programming specifically geared to drawing techniques.
-The show developed into Maryland Public Television's 1985 production The Secret City.
+The show developed into Children's Video Associates 1985 production The Secret City which was recorded at Maryland Public Television and aired on PBS.

 Mark starred as the host Commander Mark, an enthusiastic space man teaching drawing techniques to viewers at home and the on-screen characters Zebtron, Metaman and Cindy the Dragon.
 The show was broadcast to 11 million PBS viewers each week, far surpassing his original one million student goal.
 His art style is a cartoon 3D style that is focused on basic drawing techniques such as foreshortening, shading, surface, size, overlapping, contour, and density.
-His first book "Draw Squad" was released in 1988.
+His first book "Mark Kistler's Draw Squad" was released in 1988.
 In 1990, Mark was brought back to host a new Public Television program "Mark Kistler's Imagination Station."
 The show demonstrated to viewers techniques on how to Draw-In-3D and having fun while doing it.